dshanske/jewish-time/readme.txt

 == Credits ==

 1. Credit to [Jewish Calendar Calculation in PHP](https://www.david-greve.de/luach-code/jewish-php.html).
 I did not use the code, but I did start with the algorithms here.
-1. Credit to Ari Miller's PHP Extension for [Jewish Dates and Zmanim](https://github.com/zmanim/zman) specifically for providing the Hebrew strings for various items.
+1. Credit to Ari Miller's PHP Extension for [Jewish Dates and Zmanim](https://github.com/zmanim/zman) specifically for providing the Hebrew strings for various items and some unit test ideas.
 I considered using the entire library but it did not fit exactly what I needed.

 == Changelog ==